iron-io/iron_mq_ruby/README.md

 # Here are the ids of the messages we just posted
 id_list = response.ids

-# Let's grab some messages from our queue and reserve them
+# Let's grab a set of reserved messages
 res = IronClient::IronMQApi.reserve_messages(PROJECT_ID, QUEUE_NAME, {n: 5})
 messages = res.messages